omnunum/harmonic/README.md

   - (send inital data to pipe) `./load_data.sh`
   - (start REST API to query database) `uvicorn api.main:fast_api --port $API_PORT --reload`

+## Points of Interest
+- The ingestion service is run from `services/ingest.py`
+- The data model is defined in `dbschema/default.esdl`
+- The two exposed api endpoints are in `api/people.py` and `api/companies.py`
+- An additional data file is in `data/21 Persons.json` so we can have some names for the people
+- The script to stream in the initial data is `load_data.sh`

 ## Deliverables
 ### Required
 - Initialize knowledge graph with sample data (in `data/` dir)